lawnstarter/react-native-picker-select/README.md

 ### Styling

-All properties mentioned below must be nested under the `style` prop
+All properties mentioned below must be nested under the `style` prop.
+Examples of different styling options can be found [on the example snack](https://snack.expo.io/@lfkwtz/react-native-picker-select).

 #### iOS-specific